-In a world where breast augmentation, nose jobs and other cosmetic surgery is growing, the popularity of making your labia more “normal” has turned into a designer demand.
+In a world where breast augmentation, nose jobs and other cosmetic surgery is growing, the popularity of making your labia more “normal” and your vagina “tighter” has turned into a designer demand.
 The constant need to have the perfect body comes at any cost for some women.

 Labiaplasty (a surgical procedure to reduce the size of the labia minora, the skin flaps either side of the vagina) has become the most widely performed genital cosmetic procedure by the National Health Service, increasing fivefold since 2001.
 Many more are conducted by private healthcare providers.